A car’s suspension repair cost can be substantial. There are several parts to it, all of which are bound to fail at some point.

 Shock absorbers (“dampers”) are likely to develop leaks over time.
 That said, they, too, can break due to heavy impacts.
 Shock absorbers work through a hydraulic piston system.
 If the fluid leaks, they stop working.
 They can also seize up.

-Again, you’ll need a new damper.
-It’s impossible to repair.
+Once more, you’ll need a new damper.
+It’s unfeasible to repair.

 Many other things can also go wrong, although these are the main things to watch out for.